Open-EO/openeo-web-editor/README.md

 # openEO Web Editor

 A web-based editor for interactive usage of the openEO API.

 The Web Editor currently **supports openEO API versions v1.0.x** (including 1.0.0-rc.2).

+This project is licensed under the Apache 2.0 license - see the [LICENSE.md](LICENSE.md) file for details.

 ## Getting Started